gwcoffey/gwcoffey.com/content/posts/maclane-bot/index.md

 {{< mastodon host="https://botsin.space" post="@maclane/109657266831978744" >}}

-I give you, the <a rel="me" href="https://botsin.space/@maclane">Mary MacLane Bot</a> on Mastodon, a bot that posts random curated passages from Mary MacLane's *I Await the Devil's Coming* every two hours.
+I give you, the <a rel="me" href="https://botsin.space/@maclane">Mary MacLane Bot</a> on Mastodon, a bot that posts random curated passages from Mary MacLane's *I Await the Devil's Coming* every four hours.

 [moby]: https://botsin.space/@mobydick
 [mary]: https://en.wikipedia.org/wiki/Mary_MacLane

 ## Who is Mary MacLane

+{{< figure
+	src="mary.jpg"
+	alt="An aging black and white photograph of a young Mary MacLane.
+She wears 19th century clothing including a large hat, and long full dress.
+Her arms are behind her back, body erect, head slightly back.
+She has a defiant look on her face." class="embed right" >}}

 Mary MacLane's writing is hard to classify, but I'll try: self-absorbed, honest, irreverent, hyper-dramatic, funny, sad, beautiful, and personal.
 She wrote her debut memoir, *I Await the Devil's Coming*, as a sort of diary over a period of three months in 1901, at just 19 years old.
 It begins: